Previous dayApril 14, 2026Next day

 7.0 km3III-✓ ReviewedUSGS →

-This magnitude 3.5 event was detected 17 km SE of Silver Springs, Nevada on April 14, 2026, with origin time 18:38 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 5.7 earthquake that occurred about 17 hours earlier.
-On the Modified Mercalli scale, shaking reached 3.4 — considered light.
+Reports of a magnitude 3.5 earthquake 17 km SE of Silver Springs, Nevada came in on April 14, 2026 at 18:38 UTC.
+Coming 17 hours after a magnitude 5.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Peak ground motion corresponded to MMI 3.4, classified as light shaking.
 A small number of nearby observers (3) submitted felt reports to the USGS.
-The event originated approximately 7.0 km below the surface, classifying it as shallow crustal.
+This was a shallow crustal earthquake, focused at 7.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 39.313°N, -119.070°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 39.313°, -119.070°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-14